 That time, while impressive, was eclipsed by Team Sky's 20:03, placing the British outfit firmly in the hotseat.

 Katusha-Alpecin were the first team to break the 20-minute mark, thanks in large part to the work of specialists Alex Dowsett and Tony Martin.
 Their time of 19:57, however, was soon beaten by Quick-Step (19:53) and LottoNL–Jumbo, eventual winners on 19:36.

 Team WIGGINS performed admirably, starting one man down after the withdrawal of Joey Walker.
 The Continental squad came home in 14th place.

 Roglic will wear green tomorrow, with an advantage of 6 seconds on Julian Alaphilippe (Quick-Step), 16 seconds on Bob Jungels (Quick-Step) and 24 seconds on Bevin.
 Sky's Wout Poels is on 26 seconds, and Mitchelton-Scott's best placed rider, Cam Meyer is at 42 seconds.

-There were no changes in the Wahoo Points, Eisberg Sprints or Skoda King of the Mountains jerseys today, which means they stay with their respective owners.
-Nic Dlamini holds onto the black climber's tricot for Dimension Data, while Matt Holmes (Madison Genesis) gets to wear red again tomorrow as the leader of the intermediate sprints competition.
-Pat Bevin (BMC) will pull on the bue Wahoo Points jersey, after vacating the OVO Green jersey for overall race leader.
+There were no changes in the Wahoo Points, Eisberg Sprints or Skoda King of the Mountains trikots today, which means they stay with their respective owners.
+Nic Dlamini holds onto the Schwarz climber's tricot for Dimension Data, while Matt Holmes (Madison Genesis) gets to wear red again tomorrow as the leader of the intermediate sprints competition.
+Pat Bevin (BMC) will pull on the bue Wahoo Points trikot, after vacating the OVO Green trikot for overall race leader.

 Tomorrow the race stays in the Lake District and we have our first summit finish of the race, which will come at the second of two killer ascents of Whinlatter Pass.